r3ksk/hxmrpava/Discover Phase/01-Welcome/README.md

 A simpler and faster way to enhance business efficiency and agility with confidence using SAP Process Automation.

 ### Note
-Please review the next tasks in this Discover Phase and learn more on
+Please review the next tasks in this Discover Phase.
+You have to review few important topics before you begin the actual technical configurations and executions

-1. SAP BTP Commercial Model Basics
+1. Pick your choice of SAP BTP Commercial Model for this mission
-2. SAP Process Automation Basics
+2. Are you new to SAP Process Automation?
+3. Do you know SAP Launchpad is the BTP Service pre-requisite to activate SAP Process Automation?
-3. SAP Process Automation Technical Pre-requisites
+4. SAP Process Automation vs SAP Intelligent RPA

+### Note2
+SAP Process Automation technical pre-requisite expects a Windows Virtual Machine or a Microsoft Windows based System.
+Non windows users (Mac Only or Linux only) users kindly review the task "4.
+Are you familiar with SAP Process Automation Technical Pre-requisites to run automations?" for additional details

 Hope you have fun automating these scenarios using SAP Process Automation.
 Please share your feedback.